banjo/reader/apps/web/README.md

 -   [ ] API Urls should be in a separate file
 -   [ ] Replace ky with something else where headers work
 -   [ ] Fix feed like this: https://www.raymondcamden.com/feed.xml
+-   [ ] Add env example file
+-   [ ] Fix why ESM does not work with TSUP in a library?

 ## License